sickwalker/Eccellente-/README.md

 of cooking meals from the comfort of their homes.
-Surely there are many good recipe apps that provide thousands of recipes but a good application lacks a small the feature that prevents it from making it a great application we are **_helping the users to cook like a master_** with user-friendly UI
+Surely there are many good recipe apps that provide thousands of recipes but a good application lacks a small the feature that prevents it from making it a great application we are **_helping the users to cook like a master_** with user-friendly User interface.

 ![Celebrate-National-Nutrition-Month-with-International-Cuisine](https://user-images.githubusercontent.com/56882717/112750206-e4ddf900-8fe4-11eb-9703-c680d05f5124.jpg)